dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 * `MediaDevices`/`getUserMedia`

-  This is only required for in-browser video streaming.
-If a browser does not support this API, "Single Frame Mode" will be used automatically.
-If the API exists but doesn't work correctly, "Single Frame Mode" can be used as an alternative.
+  This API is only required for in-browser video streaming.
+If a browser does not support this API, the [Single Frame Mode](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeScanner/properties.html?ver=latest#singleframemode) will be used automatically.
+If the API exists but doesn't work correctly,  the Single Frame Mode can be used as an alternative way to access the camera.

-The following table is a list of supported browsers:
+The following table is a list of supported browsers based on the above requirements:

 Browser Name | Version
 :-: | :-: